calwoodford/anki_decks/github/git_commands.md

 <details><summary><b>Answer</b></summary>
 <p>

-Git pull is used to Fetch and Merge changes on the remote server to your local working directory.
+Git pull is used to fetch and merge changes on the remote server to your local working directory.

 </p>
 </details>